tc39/proposal-temporal/docs/ambiguity.md

 Usually, a time zone definition provides a bidirectional 1:1 mapping between any particular local date and clock time and its corresponding UTC date and time.
 However, near a time zone offset transition there can be **time ambiguity** where it's not clear what offset should be used to convert a wall-clock time into an exact time.
 This ambiguity leads to two possible clock times for one UTC time.

 - When offsets change in a backward direction, the same clock time will be repeated.
-  For example, 1:30AM happened twice on Sunday, November 4 2018 in California.
+  For example, 1:30AM happened twice on Sunday, 4 November 2018 in California.
   The "first" 1:30AM on that date was in Pacific Daylight Time (offset `-07:00`).
   30 exact minutes later, DST ended and Pacific Standard Time (offset `-08:00`) became active.
   After 30 more exact minutes, the "second" 1:30AM happened.
-  This means that "1:30AM on Sunday, November 4 2018" is not sufficient to know _which_ 1:30AM it is.
+  This means that "1:30AM on Sunday, 4 November 2018" is not sufficient to know _which_ 1:30AM it is.
   The clock time is ambiguous.
 - When offsets change in a forward direction, local clock times are skipped.
-  For example, DST started on Sunday, March 11 2018 in California.
+  For example, DST started on Sunday, 11 March 2018 in California.
   When the clock advanced from 1:59AM to 2:00AM, local time immediately skipped to 3:00AM.
   2:30AM didn't happen!
-  To avoid errors in this one-hour-per year case, most computing environments (including JavaScript) will convert skipped clock times to exact times using either the offset before the transition or the offset after the transition.
+  To avoid errors in this one-hour-per year case, most computing environments (including ECMAScript) will convert skipped clock times to exact times using either the offset before the transition or the offset after the transition.

 In both cases, resolving the ambiguity when converting the local time into exact time requires choosing which of two possible offsets to use, or deciding to throw an exception.